shark-up/cryptr_django/README.md

 ## 03 Validate Access Token

-First you need to write `jwt_decode_token` definition in aim to check if provided token is a right one
+First, you need to write `jwt_decode_token` definition in aim to check if provided token is a right one

 This needs to be written in `utils.py` file